top of page

 The Greenhouse Gas We Can No Longer Ignore

-Methane might not get as much attention as carbon dioxide, but it’s one of the most powerful greenhouse gases.
-In the short term, methane traps about 80 times more heat than CO2, making it a powerful driver of rapid climate change.
-Whether it’s coming from agriculture, organic waste, energy production, or melting methane hydrates in the oceans, methane emissions are accelerating global warming.
-Addressing these emissions is crucial if we want to slow down climate change.
+Methane (CH4) might not get as much attention as carbon dioxide (CO2), but it’s one of the most powerful greenhouse gases in the atmosphere.
+In the short term, CH4 traps about 80 times more heat than CO2, making it a powerful driver of rapid climate change.
+Whether it’s coming from agriculture, organic waste, energy production, or melting permafrost or methane hydrates in the oceans, CH4 emissions are accelerating global warming.

 Communication